mala-lab/TAM-master/README.md

 ```

 >📋  In TAM, each LAMNet is implemented by a two-layer GCN, and its weight parameters are optimized using Adam optimizer with 500 epochs and a learning rate of 1e-5 by default.
 T=3 and K=4 are used for all datasets.
 Datasets with injected anomalies, such as BlogCatalog and ACM, require strong regularization, so $\lambda=1$ is used by default; whereas $\lambda=0$ is used for the four real-world datasets.
-For the larger datasets like Amazon-all, YelpChi-all and OGB-Protein, they require larger truncation times  due to the large number of edges.
+For the larger datasets like Amazon-all, YelpChi-all, and OGB-Protein, they require larger truncation times  due to the large number of edges.
 So we set K = 7.
 ## Evaluation

 To evaluate our model on datasets,  run: